Optimal Policy Choices Under Uncertainty: Social Welfare Optimization

 The planner---who knows $\mu$, the $\eta_j$'s, and $V$---can then use the posterior mean benefits and net costs to solve for the optimal local spending rule as described above.

 I emphasize that posterior means depend on both sample estimates and uncertainty, where uncertainty arises from sample estimate noise and from the randomness of true policy impacts.
 Intuitively, posterior means shrink sample estimates towards the distribution of the true policy impacts, with more shrinkage for sample estimates that are noisier relative to the dispersion of the true policy impacts.
 This can be seen in, for example, Tweedie's formula for the posterior mean \citep{robbins1956empirical}.
 Thus for the researcher to be able to calculate posterior means, at a minimum they must observe sample estimates together with some measure of sampling noise, like standard errors.
-In fact, even if the distribution of the true policy impacts were known, without observing standard errors, it is not possible to do shrinkage and thus optimal policy.
+In fact, even if the distribution of the true policy impacts were known, without observing standard errors, it is not possible to do posterior mean shrinkage and thus optimal policy.

 In practice, the researcher does not know the distribution of the true policy impacts and so cannot calculate posterior mean benefits and net costs.
-In Section \ref{sec3} I propose that the researcher instead report feasible empirical Bayes estimates of the posterior means to the planner, and show that the planner can approximate the optimal decision well using the empirical Bayes posterior mean estimates in place of posterior mean benefits and net costs.
+In Section \ref{sec3} I propose that the researcher instead report feasible empirical Bayes estimates of the posterior means to the planner, and show that the planner can approximate the optimal decision well using the empirical Bayes estimates in place of posterior mean benefits and net costs.

-\paragraph{Sufficient statistic for direction} For a wide range of policy-relevant consideration sets $V$, the researcher who does not know the planner's parameters $\mu$, $\{\eta_j\}$, or $V$ can report to the planner a simpler statistic, namely the set of ratios of posterior mean benefit to posterior mean net cost and the set of signs of the posterior mean net costs (or benefits).
+\paragraph{Sufficient statistic for direction} For a wide range of policy-relevant consideration sets $V$, the researcher who does not know the planner's parameters $\mu$, $\{\eta_j\}$, or $V$ can report to the planner a simpler statistic, namely the ratios of posterior mean benefit to posterior mean net cost and the signs of the posterior mean net costs (or benefits) for all policies.
 For the planner, who knows $\mu$, $\{\eta_j\}$, and $V$, those ratios and signs are sufficient to know whether the optimal local spending rule increases or decreases upfront spending on each policy for a subset of possible consideration sets $V$.
 In particular, suppose $V = c\mathcal{B}_p$ for any $p \geq 1$ and scalar $c > 0$, where recall $\mathcal{B}_p$ denotes the $L^p$ unit ball.
-Let $v^*$ denote the optimal local spending rule.
+Let $v^*$ denote the optimal local spending rule, where for $L^p$ ball consideration sets I adopt the convention that $v_j^*=0$ whenever the $j$th component of the posterior expected gradient is zero.
 Then if either $E_\pi[G_j] > 0$ and $\eta_j > 0$ or $E_\pi[G_j] < 0$ and $\eta_j < 0$,

 If instead either $E_\pi[G_j] > 0$ and $\eta_j < 0$ or $E_\pi[G_j] < 0$ and $\eta_j > 0$, then

 Because $\mu$ and the $\eta_j$s are known by the planner, given a consideration set $V$ that is an $L^p$ ball, the ratio $E_\pi[WTP_j]/E_\pi[G_j]$ together with the sign of $E_\pi[G_j]$ (or the sign of $E_\pi[WTP_j]$) is a sufficient statistic that a researcher can report to the planner for whether the optimal spending rule increases or decreases spending on policy $j$.